dpi-tta-slides/keep-it-simple/PITCHME.md

 ---
 # Develop and Test a Hypothesis
 - What assumptions are we making about our users?
-- How can we test these assumptions quickly and effectively?
+- How can we test these assumptions quickly?
-- Before fully committing to a development path, it's crucial to formulate clear hypotheses about your project's key aspects and validate them through targeted experiments.
+- Formulate clear hypotheses about your project's key features and validate them
-- This approach ensures that your solutions are grounded in reality and meet the actual needs of your users.
+- This approach ensures we **make something people want**

 <!-- Suppose you're building a web application aimed at helping people find local volunteering opportunities.
 A hypothesis could be, "Users prefer to search for volunteering opportunities by skill set rather than location." -->
 ---